MoebiusSolutions/extension-scaffold/Extensible-Ribbon.md

 ## JSON definition for the application ribbon

-The `ribbon` property is an array tab definitions.
+The `ribbon` property is an array of ribbon item definitions.
-The label on the tab is defined by the `tab` property.
+For a ribbon tab, the label on the tab is defined by the `tab` property.
-The seconds on the tab is defined by the `sections` property.
+The sections on the tab are defined by the `sections` property.
 The `sections` property is an array of unique IDs.

+Two non-tab locations exist to support the HSI guidelines.
+To define these locations, declare the property `location` with the value of `left-of-tabs` or `right-of-tabs`.
+As with tabs, the sections in the area are defined by the `sections` property.

 ```json
     "ribbon": [